ansible-collections/ibm_zos_ims/docs/source/configuration.rst

     node (host) to be managed with Ansible.

     If you have completed steps 1 - 6 above, then you are ready to run a playbook.
-In the folllowing playbook, there are two tasks, the first one will perform a simple ping operation using `ibm_zos_core.zos_ping`_ and the following operation will use the `ibm_zos_core.zos_operator`_ command to display the local time of day and the date.
+In the folllowing playbook, there are two tasks, the first one performs a simple ping operation using `ibm_zos_core.zos_ping`_ and the following operation uses the `ibm_zos_core.zos_operator`_ command to display the local time of day and the date.

     .. code-block:: sh